firatgoktepe/JS-Exercises/README.md

 # JS-Exercises

-Some small JS Apps and functions
+Some JS Apps and functions

 ### Apps